sciapp/sampledb/README.md

 docker exec sampledb env/bin/python -m sampledb help
 ```

-And replace `help` with the script you want to run.
+and replace `help` with the script you want to run.

 ### Next steps: